-Lake Washington Institute of Technology determines residency using the information provided in Section 5 of your admission application.
+Lake Washington Institute of Technology determines residency using the information provided on your admission application.
 Students with resident status may pay in-state tuition rates, which the State of Washington’s Higher Education budget subsidizes.
 Students with non-resident status must pay a higher tuition rate that more closely approximates the actual cost of instruction.
-To be considered residents for tuition purposes, a student must be a U.S. Citizen, U.S. Permanent Resident card holder (for at least one year prior to the start of the quarter to which they plan to register), Deferred Action for Childhood Arrival (DACA), or have a qualifying visa.

 To be classified/reclassified as a resident, for tuition and fee purposes, students must establish bona fide domicile in the state of Washington for purposes other than education for the period of one year immediately prior to the classification as a resident.